autoplayhq/workerlog/README.md

 provider.configureLogging({
   // disable style to the console (if the logger does not support style, this won't have an effect)
   consoleStyle: false,
-  // include logs made for the dev audience
-  dev: true,
-  // include logs made for the internal audience
-  internal: true,

   // configure the behavior of inclusion based on source of the logs include(source) {